GioF71/ympd-docker/README.md

-# mpd-alsa-docker - a Docker image for mpd with alsa
+# ympd-docker - a Docker image for ympd

 ## Reference